prisma/prisma/README.md

 npm install @prisma/client
 ```

 Note that the installation of this package invokes the `prisma generate` command which reads your Prisma schema and _generates_ the Prisma Client code.
-The code will be located in `node_modules/@prisma/client`.
+The code will be located in `node_modules/.prisma/client`, which is exported by `node_modules/@prisma/client/index.d.ts`.

-After you change your data model, you'll need to manually re-generate Prisma Client to ensure the code inside `node_modules/@prisma/client` get updated:
+After you change your data model, you'll need to manually re-generate Prisma Client to ensure the code inside `node_modules/.prisma/client` get updated:

 ```
 prisma generate
 ```

-Note that because the Prisma Client node module contains specific context about _your_ Prisma schema, it's sometimes referred to as a ["smart node module"](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/generating-prisma-client#how-prisma-client-compares-to-conventional-node-modules).
+Refer to the documentation for more information about ["generating the Prisma client"](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/generating-prisma-client).

 #### Using Prisma Client to send queries to your database